Welcome to Nova Insight Integrative Therapy

 Licensed Clinical Social Worker

-Licensed in: Virginia & Maryland
+Licensed in: Virginia, Maryland & Florida

 Leigh sees her role in therapy as part guide, part collaborator.
 Together, she explores the threads of her clients' stories and brings hidden patterns into focus.
 With over a decade in human services, she helps people understand how early relationships, trauma, and chronic stress have shaped them, so they can begin moving toward something that feels more true to who they are.